 Republican Sen. Marco Rubio of Florida pressed Comey on why he didn't inform White House officials of his conversations with Trump if he felt they were inappropriate.
 "I don’t know," Comey said.
 "I think the circumstances were such that I was a bit stunned and didn’t have the presence of mind."

-Bärí A. Williams tweeted that Comey keeping detailed notes about his uncomfortable meetings with Trump is what women of color often do at work: "Trump somehow gave a privileged white guy the work experience of an under-leveled and underpaid Black woman via treatment.
+Bärí A. Williams tweeted that Comey keeping detailed notes about his uncomfortable meetings with Trump is what women of colour often do at work: "Trump somehow gave a privileged white guy the work experience of an under-leveled and underpaid Black woman via treatment.
 Mind blown."

 The similarities between Comey's experience and women's experiences gives insight into how powerful men are protected.
 Really, Comey's privilege prevents him for truly understanding what it's like to be a minority in the workplace.
 But his testimony helped shine a light on why both men and women are sometimes too shocked or too scared to come forward about uncomfortable — even illegal — interactions with a superior.